-The light of Gospel was shinning in Africa but was eclipsed by heresies, paganism and Islam.
+The light of Gospel was shining in Africa but was later eclipsed by heresies, paganism and Islam.
 These are facts of history.
 If people want to reject Christianity, they can do so for other reasons, but the “white-man’s religion” screeching rhetoric won’t cut it.

 What Makes Christianity Unique?

 Bible Christianity differs from world religions in several ways:

 Christians believe in One God in essence who is expressed eternally in three distinct persons- Father, Son, and Holy Spirit (Matt.
 28:18-19).